kaby76/Trash/src/trcaret/readme.md

 ## Current version

-0.20.25 Updates to XPath engine.
+0.20.25 Updates to trgen.
 NB: not all Trash tools supported yet.